Perceptron

 print 'parameters: ',W,b

-if dataset is not perfectly classified.
+Updata and if dataset is not perfectly classified.

 And plot the hyperplane after each iteration.